whatthejeff/fab-phpunit-resultprinter/README.md

 The recommended way to install the Fab PHPUnit Result Printer is [through composer](http://getcomposer.org).
-Just create a `composer.json` file and run the `php composer.phar install` command to install it:
+Just create a `composer.json` file and run the `php composer.phar install --dev` command to install it:

     {
-        "require": {
+        "require-dev": {
             "whatthejeff/fab-phpunit-resultprinter": "1.0.*@dev"
         }
     }

+Once installed, add the following attributes to the `<phpunit>` element in your `phpunit.xml` file:

+    printerFile="vendor/whatthejeff/fab-phpunit-resultprinter/src/Fab/PHPUnit/ResultPrinter.php"
+    printerClass="Fab\PHPunit\ResultPrinter"

 ## Tests